aconrad/pycobertura/README.md

 [Diff-cover](https://github.com/edx/diff-cover) is a fantastic tool and pycobertura was heavily inspired by it.
-Both tools have similar end-goals indeed but each tool takes a different approach on how they work.
+Both tools have similar end-goals indeed but each tool takes a different approach to how they work.

 Diff-cover uses the underlying git repository to find of lines of code that have changed (basically `git diff`) and then looks at the Cobertura report to